Hillsville, Virginia: Geography

 Hillsville is located in central Carroll County at 36°45′32″N 80°44′04″W (36.758814, −80.734510).
 U.S. Routes 52, 221 and 58 intersect in the center of town.
 US 52 leads northwest 28 mi to Wytheville and south 22 mi to Mount Airy, North Carolina, while US 221 leads northeast 70 mi to Roanoke and southwest 13 mi to Galax.
 US 58 leads east 63 mi to Martinsville and west to Galax with US 221.
 The Hillsville town limits extend west along US 221 and 58 2.5 mi to Interstate 77, which leads north 17 mi to Interstate 81 east of Wytheville and south 20 mi to Interstate 74 in North Carolina.

 According to the United States Census Bureau, Hillsville has a total area of 23.0 sqkm, of which 0.03 sqkm, or 0.11%, is water.

 Carroll County is located within the Blue Ridge Mountain range of the Appalachian Mountains.
 The Blue Ridge Parkway runs through Carroll County 9 mi south of Hillsville.

 Climate

-The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate in this area features moderate differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Hillsville has a marine west coast climate, abbreviated "Cfb" on climate maps.